893 Dvin earthquake: Confusion over the location and date

 There has been much confusion over the location and date of this earthquake.
-Several Armenian sources place it clearly at Dvin in Armenia, the night after an eclipse of the moon that occurred on 27 December 893.
-However, the location has been given as Ardabil in several sources, presumed to be a misreading of the Arabic name for Dvin, 'Dabil'.
-Almost all of the Dvin earthquake's details are repeated in these reports, although in most cases the observed lunar eclipse has become solar.
+Several Armenian sources place it clearly at Dvin in Armenia, the night after a lunar eclipse that occurred on 27 December 893.
+However, the location has been given as Ardabil in several sources.
+The event was recorded by contemporary Armenian and Arabic chroniclers, including Ibn al-Jawzi.
+The Arabic name for the city is Dabil, and this may have led the 14th-century writer Ibn Kathir to place the earthquake in Ardabil in Azerbaijan.
+Ibn Kathir was then quoted by al-Suyuti in the 15th century.
+Further writers also placed the earthquake in Ardabil, and added some details, such as waters drying up, while changing others, such as making the eclipse preceding the earthquake solar instead of lunar.

+Almost all of the Dvin earthquake's details are repeated in these reports, although in most cases the observed lunar eclipse has become a solar eclipse.
 One source refers to this earthquake as taking place in 'Outer India' at an unnamed capital.
 This report has been repeated in several other sources, with the location given as 'Daibul', near modern Karachi.
 It is now considered that no such earthquake occurred in India/Pakistan and that the 'well known' alleged 893 Ardabil earthquake is a phantom, despite it appearing in many modern catalogues and reference books.

-In the National Geophysical Data Center earthquake database entry for this event, the date of the earthquake is variously given as 23 March 27 March, 14 December, 24 December, with the year as 893, 894 or 895 in the quoted sources.
+In the National Geophysical Data Center earthquake database entry for this event, the date of the earthquake is variously given as 23 March, 27 March, 14 December, 24 December, with the year as 893, 894 or 895 in the quoted sources.